 This seminar features a mix of guests and local researchers as speakers.
 It is also part of the SAAAJ Seminar, run jointly with the University of Ljubljana and the University of Zagreb.
-All talks are Thursday 15:15 – 16:45 (SR 11.34), unless specified otherwise .
+All talks are Thursday 15:15 – 16:45 (SR 11.34), unless specified otherwise (for online seminars we keep the duration at 45-60 minutes).

 To enable participants from around the world to take part in our seminar we continue to stream the seminar.